 Crowdspring offers various packages with upfront pricing options to suit your budget and business needs.
 They have a community of over 200,000 creatives on standby that will come up with business names and tweak them with your feedback, within the stipulated amount of time, which is approximately seven days on average.

-The company prides itself on the variety that they can provide to their paying customers – they guarantee to refund your money if you do not receive at least a 100 names per project.
-Furthermore, they also protect your intellectual property using legal contracts which are included within the pricing package.
+The company prides itself on the variety that they can provide to their paying customers—they guarantee to refund your money if you do not receive at least 100 names per project.
+Furthermore, they also protect your intellectual property using legal contracts that are included within the pricing package.

 How to Buy a Business Name

 If crowdsourcing isn’t your preferred way to find and select a business name then buying a business name can also be a viable option.
 BrandBucket is the largest online marketplace for brandable business names and it also provides branding solutions such as logos for your company, too.
 According to their website, their mission is “to make naming a business, simple, quick, secure and painless” wherein they provide unique and brandable business names along with a premium domain name for any and all kinds of business ventures.

 When they say that the domain names on their website are “brandable” they mean that the names do not hold any prior connotations and are non-keyword names that have no specific meaning.
 Such names have the ability to portray the brand’s personality without having a direct connection with the business or the products and services they provide.

 Due to their nature, brandable names are not restricted to keywords and can be expanded upon while becoming stronger and more recognizable.
 As an example of this strategy, BrandBucket suggested taking a look at the business name “Google”:

 If Google had launched as “SearchEngine.com”, their brand wouldn’t have become a verb, and they wouldn’t have been able to develop the many different products they are now famous for.

 According to their website, this is how the process works: